High-Dimensional Non-Convex Landscapes and Gradient Descent Dynamics: A crash course in random matrix theory

 \subsection{Eigenvector and eigenvalue distributions of the GOE}

 In many problems, one is actually interested in the spectrum of the matrix instead of its raw elements.
-We hence want to study the eigenvalues and eigenvectors of a matrix $\bm{M}$ drawn from the GOE.
-Both these quantities are random variables and we denote $\bm{v}^{\alpha}$ and $\lambda_{\alpha}$ with $\alpha \in \{1, \cdots, N\}$ the eigenvectors and eigenvalues of $\bm{M}$ respectively.
+Our first aim is hence to study the eigenvalues and eigenvectors of a matrix $\bm{M}$ drawn from the GOE.
+Both these quantities are random variables, and we denote $\bm{v}^{\alpha}$ and $\lambda_{\alpha}$ with $\alpha \in \{1, \cdots, N\}$ the eigenvectors and eigenvalues of $\bm{M}$ respectively.
 We also order the sets such that $\lambda_1$ is the largest eigenvalue and $\lambda_N$ is the smallest.

-The symmetry under orthogonal transformation implies rotational invariance.
-In consequence, the probability of any given eigenvector, $\bm{v}^{\alpha}$, is uniform on the sphere of radius $\sqrt{N}$ and the elements of $\bm{v}^{\alpha}$ have variance $1/N$.
-By concentration of the Gaussian measure in high dimensions (also called the Gaussian annulus theorem\footnote{Stating that $p(\lVert v^{\alpha} \rVert_2 - \sqrt{N} \leq t) \geq 2 \exp{-ct^2}.$} or, physically, equivalence between micro-canonical and canonical measures), the probability distribution on the sphere can be approximated by a Gaussian for each component $p(v^{\alpha}_i) \propto \exp{-N \left(v_{i}^{\alpha}\right)^2/2}$.
+Let us discuss the probability distribution of eigenvectors first.
+The symmetry under orthogonal transformation established in Eq.~\eqref{eq:GOE_measure} implies rotational invariance.
+In consequence, the probability of any given eigenvector $\bm{v}^{\alpha}$ is uniform on the sphere of radius $\sqrt{N}$ and the elements of $\bm{v}^{\alpha}$ have variance $1/N$.
+By concentration of the Gaussian measure in high dimensions, the probability distribution on the sphere can be approximated by a Gaussian for each component $p(v^{\alpha}_i) \propto \exp{-N \left(v_{i}^{\alpha}\right)^2/2}$.
+This result can also be seen as a consequence of the the Gaussian annulus theorem\footnote{Stating that $p(\lVert v^{\alpha} \rVert_2 - \sqrt{N} \leq t) \geq 2 \exp{-ct^2}$.} or, physically, as the equivalence between micro-canonical and canonical measures.
 The bottom line is that eigenvectors have a quite simple statistics, and do not present much interest for this ensemble of random matrices.

-The situation instead is different for eigenvalues.
-In order to obtain the eigenvalue distribution we build a matrix stochastic process:
+We now focus on the eigenvalue distribution of $\bm{M}$.
+To do so, we first build a matrix stochastic process defined by

 where $\bm{G}(t)$ is a matrix from the GOE with $g_{ij} \sim \mathcal{N}(0, \dd t/N)$.
 From the independence of $\bm{M}(t)$ and $\bm{G}(t)$, the resulting matrix $\bm{M}(t+\dd t)$ is also belonging to the GOE and has, at any time $t$, the same variance as $\bm{M}(t)$ thanks to the normalization term.
-Such a matrix stochastic process is called a \textit{Dyson-Brownian motion} (DBM).
-Its invariant measure gives the GOE by construction.
+Such a matrix stochastic process is called a \textit{Dyson-Brownian motion} (DBM) and its invariant measure gives the GOE by construction.
+Note also the different orders with respect to $\dd t$ in the terms of Eq.~\eqref{eq:process_GOE}; elements of the matrix $\bm{M}(t)$ are of order one while those of $\bm{G}(t)$ are of order $\sqrt{\dd t}$ by definition.
+Assuming $\dd t$ small, one can write